MENU

 Amy Bainbridge-Jordan

-Amy is Berkshire born and bred, with roots in Pittsfield and a heart that now beats in Ashley Falls.
+Amy (Social Media) is Berkshire born and bred, with roots in Pittsfield and a heart that now beats in Ashley Falls.
 Though Berkshire blood runs through her veins, Amy’s spirit is far from tied down, mostly due to her love for language, culture, and adventure.
 A Spanish teacher by trade, she spent six years teaching in the public schools before earning her MA from Middlebury College.
 She then packed her bags and moved to Madrid, where she taught English at a pharmaceutical university—gaining international insight and a healthy dose of tapas—before returning to the U.S. Upon return, fate stepped in: she re-met the love of her life (and thus married), resumed teaching, and bought her home.
 After twenty years in the public schools, Amy founded her own language business, Polyglot Prose, where she is teaching, translating and interpreting.
 Now, Amy is happily settled in the southern Berkshires with her husband, two sons, and two dogs, sharing her passion for language and becoming more and more woven into the fabric of a community that has been there for her all along.

 Patricia Strauch